thufschmitt/tix-papers/implem/extensions.md

 It is possible to get more flexibility by recognizing that the notion of a predicate on a type `t` is a function of type
 `(t -> true) AND ($\lnot$t -> false)`.
-We can thus modify the Nix-light language by replacing the typecase and replacing it with an if construct, and replace the typecase rules by the following ones:
+We can thus modify the Nix-light language by removing the typecase and replacing it with an if construct, and replace the associated typing rules by the following ones:

 \begin{mathpar}
   \inferrule{